Pennsylvania Drone Laws

 Not Required

-Pennsylvania does not require state-level drone registration.
-Federal FAA registration ($5 for 3 years) required for all drones over 250g.
-Drones under 250g used recreationally are exempt from FAA registration but must comply with all flight rules including Pennsylvania state park restrictions.
+Pennsylvania does not require separate state-level drone registration.
+Pilots must comply with federal FAA registration ($5 per drone for 3 years) for aircraft over 250g.
+Drones under 250g used recreationally are exempt from FAA registration but must still comply with all flight rules including Pennsylvania state park restrictions and game land bans.
+Commercial operators must obtain FAA Part 107 certification.
+Pennsylvania does not impose state-specific drone licensing, registration fees, or commercial drone operator permits beyond federal FAA requirements.

 Applicable Federal Regulations

-FAA Part 107 - Commercial Small UAS Rule
+FAA Part 107 — Commercial Small UAS Operations

-All commercial drone operations in Pennsylvania fall under FAA Part 107
+Commercial drone pilots in Pennsylvania must obtain FAA Part 107 Remote Pilot Certificate.

 Recreational UAS Safety Test (TRUST)